Fifty Years of Wholiganism and we finally got lesbians. Well we got a lesbian and a lizard. But she’s a woman, so she counts.

 Jenny’s backstory explains she was turned away from her family because of her “preferences in companionship”, and saved from attackers by Vastra, who took her on as an employee (maid).
 The Doctor was present at their initial meeting, during which he saved Jenny’s life.
 Eventually the two marry.
 Apparently if you let the lesbians marry, next thing you know we’re letting lizard people marry and it’s anarchy.

 After that, we got evidence that River Song, the Doctor’s wife, was pansexual.
+And it was in 2016 that the Doctor had an openly lesbian Companion.
 But it wasn’t until 2017 that the Doctor finally regenerated as a woman.
 And yes, still married to River.

 Queer Plotline Timeline